 Key personnel for a study or project are entered on the Study Team Page of

 the IRB application.
 Whether to list personnel or collaborators not affiliated with UW-Madison/UW Health/Madison VA depends on if the HS-IRBs are serving as IRB of record for these personnel as well as whether the study or project may qualify for exemption.

 - List external personnel on this page ONLY if UW-Madison will serve as their IRB of record.
-For instructions on how to do this, see Accessing ARROW for External Personnel Engaged in Research: UW-Madison is Serving as IRB of Record .
+For instructions on how to do this, see NetID and Training Requirements for External Personnel When the Health Sciences IRBs Are IRB of Record .